How efficiency shapes market impact: Dependence on the metaorder size distribution

 \subsection{Empirical evidence supporting the Pareto distribution}

 There is now considerable accumulated evidence that in the large size limit in most major equity markets the metaorder size $V$ is distributed as $P(V > v) \sim v^{-\beta}$, with $\beta \approx 1.5$.

 \begin{itemize} \item {\it Trade size.} In many different equity markets for large trades the volume $V$ has been observed by several groups to be distributed as a power law (Gopikrishnan et al. (\citeyear{Gopikrishnan00}); Gabaix et al. (\citeyear{Gabaix06})\footnote{ The value of $\beta$ is somewhat controversial, however: Eisler and Kertesz (\citeyear{Eisler06}) and Racz et al. (\citeyear{Racz07}) have argued that the correct value of $\beta > 2$.}.
-This relationship becomes sharper if only block trades are considered (Lillo et al., \citeyear{Lillo05b}). \item {\it Long-memory in order flow.} The signs of order flow in many equity markets are observed to have long-memory\footnote{ Long memory has been observed in the Paris Stock Market by Bouchaud et al. (\citeyear{Bouchaud04}), in the London and New York Stock Markets Lillo and Farmer (\citeyear{Lillo03c}), and in the Spanish Stock Market by Vaglica (\citeyear{Vaglica08})].
+This relationship becomes sharper if only block trades are considered (Lillo et al., \citeyear{Lillo05b}). \item {\it Long-memory in order flow.} The signs of order flow in many equity markets are observed to have long-memory\footnote{ Long memory has been observed in the Paris Stock Market by Bouchaud et al. (\citeyear{Bouchaud04}), in the London and New York Stock Markets by Lillo and Farmer (\citeyear{Lillo03c}), and in the Spanish Stock Market by Vaglica (\citeyear{Vaglica08}).
 We use the term long-memory in its more general sense to mean any process whose autocorrelation function is non-integrable (Beran, \citeyear{Beran94}).
 This can include processes with structure breaks, such as that studied by Ding, Engle and Granger (\citeyear{Ding93}).} This means that the transaction sign autocorrelation function $C(\tau)$ decays in time as $C(\tau) \sim \tau^{-\gamma}$, where $0<\gamma<1$.
-Under a simple theory of order splitting the exponent $\beta = \gamma + 1$, which is in good agreement with the data [(Lillo et al., \citeyear{Lillo05b}); (Gerig, \citeyear{Gerig07}); Bouchaud, Farmer, and Lillo (\citeyear{Bouchaud08b})]. \item {\it Reconstruction of large metaorders from brokerage data.} Vaglica et al. (\citeyear{Vaglica07}) reconstructed metaorders Spanish stock exchange using data with brokerage codes and found that $N$ is distributed as a power law\footnote{ An interesting point that is relevant for the theory developed here is that the power law behavior of metaorder size comes from the heterogeneity of market participants.
-Vaglica et al. (\citeyear{Vaglica07}) showed that metaorder size distribution for individual brokerages is roughly a lognormal distribution, and that a power law only emerges when all the brokerages are combined.} for large $N$ with $\beta \approx 1.7$. \end{itemize} There is thus good evidence that metaorders have a power law distribution, though more study is of course needed.
+Under a simple theory of order splitting the exponent $\beta = \gamma + 1$, (Lillo et al., \citeyear{Lillo05b}) and Bouchaud, Farmer, and Lillo (\citeyear{Bouchaud08b}).
+Since empirically it is $\gamma\simeq 0.5$ this implies $\beta\simeq 1.5$. \item {\it Reconstruction of large metaorders from brokerage data.} Vaglica et al. (\citeyear{Vaglica07}) reconstructed metaorders Spanish stock exchange using data with brokerage codes and found that $N$ is distributed as a power law\footnote{ An interesting point that is relevant for the theory developed here is that the power law behavior of metaorder size comes from the heterogeneity of market participants.
+Vaglica et al. (\citeyear{Vaglica07}) showed that metaorder size distribution for individual brokerages is roughly a lognormal distribution, and that a power law only emerges when all the brokerages are combined.
+Here we have assumed that the long-term traders are homogeneous, and that $p_N$ is determined by information; this suggests that other factors are at play determining $p_N$, and in particular that the heterogeneous size of investors may be an important factor. } for large $N$ with $\beta \approx 1.7$.